-Action verbs are easy: they are words like “walk,” “study,” “wash,” “wait,” and “dance.”
-They are words that describe something happening.
+Action verbs are easy: they are words like “walk,” “study,” “wait,” and “dance.”
+They describe something happening.
 For example:

-The raccoon ate the old pizza box. (“ate” is what the raccoon did. “ate” is the verb.)
+The raccoon ate the pizza box. (“ate” is what the raccoon did. “ate” is the verb.)

 A verb can also link subjects with words that describe them.
-Think of “linking” as an action.
-Common linking verbs include “is,” “am,” “are,” “was,” “seem,” “became” and “look.”
+Try think of “linking” as an action.
+Common linking verbs include “is,” “am,” “are,” “was,” “seem,” “became,” and “look.”
 For example:

 Emmett is a small black dog. (“is” links the subject “Emmett” with the description “a small black dog.”
 Therefore “is” is a verb.)